-When $M$ is hyperbolic and the representation $\rho$ in the above conjecture is a preferred lift of the geometric representation, then we simply denote the 1-loop polynomial $\delta_{\calT,c,2}(t)$ by $\delta_{\calT,2}(t)$ and the $\BC^2$-torsion polynomial $\tau_{M,\rho,2}(t)$ by $\tau_{M,2}(t)$.
-In this case, Conjecture~\ref{conj.1} reads \be \delta_{\calT,2}(t)\overset{?}{=} \tau_{M,2}(t) \ee up to multiplying signs and monomials in $t$ (see also Remark~\ref{rmk.reduce} below). \begin{remark} The scalar-multiplication ambiguity in Conjecture~\ref{conj.1} is given by (products of) complex numbers that $\sigma$ assigns to short edges.
+\begin{remark} The scalar-multiplication ambiguity in Conjecture~\ref{conj.1} is given by some products of complex numbers that $\sigma$ assigns to short edges.
 In particular, if $\sigma$ takes values in $\{\pm1\}$ (for instance, if $M$ is hyperbolic and $\rho$ is a lift of the geometric representation), then we can replace this scalar-multiplication ambiguity by sign-ambiguity as in Conjecture~\ref{conj.dt}. \end{remark}